Programmes MSc in Oil and Gas with Energy Management

 Summary of module for applicants:

-The module will provide you with a conceptual and empirical introduction to international political economy of oil and gas.
-In particular, the module focuses on external environmental challenges facing the sector such as the role of the national and international oil companies, states and markets, geopolitics and technology.
-The module provides an opportunity to evaluate past and present industry challenges to understand key emerging trends to provide the business with industry-focused recommendations and solutions.
+This challenging module provides you with an active learning environment where you will engage with the latest concepts and issues in the international political economy of oil and gas.
+The module explores the changing external environment; the opportunities and threats facing the sector ranging from the role of the national and international oil companies, states and markets, geopolitics and digital technology.
+The module also provides an opportunity to evaluate past and present industry challenges to understand key emerging trends to provide the business with industry-focused recommendations and solutions.
+You will work together on authentic issues, investigate and critically review the latest research.

 Main topics of study: